TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthService implementation.md

 }
 ```

+Notice the version on GitHub may look slightly different, but the functionality is the same.

 Yes, it's a bit of a long one.
 Luckily for you, you shouldn't need to change too much here to adapt the class to your own Blazor app later.

-Of course, if instead of `User` you want another type, like Profile or Account, then you would have to swap that out.
+Of course, if instead of `User`, you want another type, like Profile or Account, then you would have to swap that out.

 We will take chunks out of the above class, and explain small parts at a time.